‘Kim Kardashian’s Doppelgänger’ Kami Osman Flaunts Her Cleavage In Sultry Selfie

 Kami seems to enjoy wearing the Barbie pink color, as she recently sizzled in a similarly shaded bikini in a picture that nearly brought Instagram to its knees.

-In the picture, Kami sports a triangle string top so small that it barely contains her assets, revealing huge amounts of under and sideboob.
-The bikini bottom is just as teeny, just barely protecting her modesty as her killer curves are on full display.
+In the picture, Kami sported a triangle string top so small that it barely contained her assets, revealing huge amounts of under and sideboob.
+The bikini bottom was just as teeny, barely protecting her modesty as her killer curves were on full display.

-Her hair is voluminous and side-swept, and she wore no other accessories — keeping the focus purely on her phenomenal body.
-For her pose, the brunette bombshell looks out pensively despite surely knowing she would be driving her followers wild.
+Her hair was voluminous and side-swept, and she wore no other accessories — keeping the focus purely on her phenomenal body.
+For her pose, the brunette bombshell looked pensively out the window, despite surely knowing she would be driving her followers wild.

-Fans loved the update, where it earned over 25,500 likes and more than 200 comments.
+Fans loved the update, and the photo earned over 25,500 likes and more than 200 comments.

 “Actually perfect,” complimented a fan, with a heart-eye emoji.